 Pleural biopsy is done to determine the cause of an exudative pleural effusion when thoracentesis is not diagnostic.
 The yield of closed pleural biopsy is about twice as high for TB than it is for pleural cancers.
-Improved laboratory techniques, newer diagnostic tests for pleural fluid (eg, adenosine deaminase levels, interferon-γ, PCR studies for suspected TB), and more widespread availability of thoracoscopy have made the procedure less necessary.
+Improved laboratory techniques, newer diagnostic tests for pleural fluid (eg, adenosine deaminase levels, interferon-γ, PCR studies for suspected TB), and more widespread availability of thoracoscopy have made the procedure less necessary and therefore uncommonly done.

-Chest x-ray should be done after biopsy because of increased risk of complications, which are the same as those for thoracentesis but with higher incidence of pneumothorax and hemorrhage.
+Chest x-ray should be done after biopsy because of increased risk of complications, which are the same as those for thoracentesis but with higher incidence of pneumothorax and hemothorax.

 Last full review/revision June 2013 by Noah Lechtzin, MD, MHS